Agency logo

 WhoGuidelines

 Pregnant and nursing women, women who may get pregnant, and children under age 8DO NOT EAT any freshwater fish from Maine’s inland waters.
-Except, for brook trout and landlocked salmon, 1 meal per month is safe.
+The only exception to this ‘do not eat’ guideline is for brook trout and landlocked salmon, which should be limited to 1 meal per month.

 All other adults and children older than 8CAN EAT 2 freshwater fish meals per month.
 For brook trout and landlocked salmon, the limit is 1 meal per week.